“Many women think weight gain is part of menopause,

 There can be an increased risk of some health conditions postmenopause, such as cardiovascular (heart) disease, osteoporosis (weak bones) and urinary tract infections (UTIs).
 So it is important to have a healthy diet and lifestyle, and to go for your regular cancer screenings such as cervical (smear test) and breast”.3

-Is there an association between menopause and changes in body shape?
+Is there an association between weight gain and menopause or aging?

-In Body Image: Menopause & Body Image the (Australian) Jean Hailes for Women’s Health elaborate on:
+In Looking After Yourself the (Australian) Jean Hailes for Women’s Health elaborate on:

 Menopause Body ChangesEndometriosis